Fire ants are sometimes found outside our containment area. The most recent detections are in:

 Allow access to your property

-Our staff are authorised under the Biosecurity Act 2014 (Qld) to treat all properties for the purpose of eradicating fire ants.
+Our staff are authorised under the Biosecurity Act 2014 to treat all properties for the purpose of eradicating fire ants.
 We may require access to your property to complete surveillance and treatment activities.

 Complete our online form so we can tailor treatment to your property.
 We need to be aware of any issues with accessing your property, such as dogs or locked gates.